peanutprotocol/peanut-sdk/README.md

   chainId: 5,
   tokenAmount: 0.0001337,
   tokenType: 0, // 0 for ether, 1 for erc20, 2 for erc721, 3 for erc1155
-  password: "super_secret_password", // optional, if not provided, a random password will be generated });
+});

 // get status of link